ankurchavda/SparkLearning/README.md

 11. What are Actions?
 Actions are RDD operations that produce non-RDD values.
 They materialize a value in a Spark program.
 In other words, an RDD operation that returns a value of any type but `RDD[T]` is an action.
 They trigger the execution of RDD transformations to return values.
 Simply put, an action evaluates the RDD lineage graph.
 Actions are one of two ways to send data from executors to the driver (the other being accumulators).
-Some examples of actions are - `aggregate, collect, count, countApprox*, countByValue*, first, fold, foreach, foreachPartition, max, min, reduce, saveAs* actions, e.g. saveAsTextFile, saveAsHadoopFile, take, takeOrdered, takeSample, toLocalIterator, top, treeAggregate, treeReduce`
+Some examples of actions are - `aggregate, collect, count, countApprox, countByValue, first, fold, foreach, foreachPartition, max, min, reduce, saveAs* actions, saveAsTextFile, saveAsHadoopFile, take, takeOrdered, takeSample, toLocalIterator, top, treeAggregate, treeReduce`
 --------------------------
 [Anatomy of Spark Application - Luminousmen](https://luminousmen.com/post/spark-anatomy-of-spark-application)